-Issue no. 3 hit newsstands in April; our masthead proudly proclaimed, 'Published sporadically.'
-Nakasone was mentioned on three separate pages in different features.
-Maybe that's what did it.
-As I was getting ready to post a flyer I'd designed for the upcoming fourth issue (PlayUG, or the Porno issue), he was advised by management that we could no longer advertise within the store.
-In fact, we were told that we might be violating company policies against solicitation!
-Our little newsmagazine had found its way up the chain of command, and someone wasn't too happy about it.
-So, we again urged our supporters not to get caught with copies in the store, and we toned down our advertising tactics, but we did not cease and desist.
+The Underground Giraffe was proudly "Published sporadically," and issue no. 3 hit newsstands in April.
+Nakasone was mentioned in three different features on three separate pages, and maybe that had something to do with the tightening of the screws.
+As Andy prepared to post in the breakroom a flyer he'd designed for the upcoming fourth issue (aka PlayUG, or the Porno issue), he was advised by management that they could no longer advertise within the store and might be violating company policies against solicitation.
+Steve and Andy again urged their fans and supporters not to get caught with copies in the store, and they toned down their advertising tactics, but they did not cease and desist.

 The dastardly duo exchanged ideas and finished pages at work, and generally carried this material around in manila envelopes.
 On one occasion, Andy left such an envelope in his locker, and was stopped by a manager as he was leaving the store.
 She inquired about the location of the envelope she'd seen him walk in with, and left him with the uneasy feeling that the manila envelope and its contents might disappear from his locker if left there.
 Though it was later clarified that she was trying to ensure that he wasn't distributing finished copies of UG on store grounds, at the time Andy opted to bring the envelope back home with him.
 He did, however, decide to have a little fun a while later, and waited outside the store one afternoon and handed several co-workers each a manila envelope, within an hour or so of each other, with which to walk into the building.
 These had been stuffed with some made-up espionage nonsense (the envelopes, not the co-workers).
 None of the employees were questioned, nor their envelopes confiscated, but people definitely noticed.